Poonam1992/ContactService/README.md

-# Contact Service -ASP.NET Core REST Web API that uses SQL/JSON functionalities
+# Contact Service -ASP.NET Core REST Web API

 This project contains an implementation of ASP.NET Core REST API with CRUD operations on a Contact table.